Dell Technologies Black Friday in July Sale: Up to 50% off

 Popularity: 4/5

-Save on laptops from Asus, Razer, Alienware, MSI, and more.
-Prices start from $900.
+Save up to $150 on various iPhone models, AirPods from $110, up to $200 off iPads, and more.
 Shop Now at Best Buy

+Celebrate the great indoors this summer with savings on desktops and laptops, monitors, networking accessories, SSDs, monitors, and more.
+Shop Now at Newegg

-That's the best we've seen at $30 under last July's mention, and $461 off list price.
+That's a savings of $700 off list price.
 Buy Now at Dell Technologies

 - 11th Generation Intel Core i5-1135G7 2.4GHz Tiger Lake quad-core CPU